To register for workshops email Jennifer Hazard at email@example.com or call 401-230-1709, up to a week in advance.

 Lunch & Learn workshops include lunch for registered participants.
 Please let us know if you have any special dietary needs or preferences (we’ll do our best to accommodate you!).

-Senior Delivery Program Toolkit- A Lunch & Learn Workshop
+A Lunch & Learn workshop

-Social Media 101- A Lunch & Learn Workshop
+A Lunch & Learn workshop

 Agency orientations are required for any new staff members, as well as anyone who orders, shops off the shelves or picks up food at the Food Bank.
-Orientations are also a good resource for anyone who would like to brush up on their Food Bank knowledge.
+Orientations are also a good resource for anyone who would like to brush up on the Food Bank knowledge.

 To register for an upcoming agency orientation, call Liz O’Dea at 401-230-1706.